apache/arrow/docs/source/format/Columnar.rst

 ~~~~~~~~~~~~~~~

 A struct array has its own validity bitmap that is independent of its
 child arrays' validity bitmaps.
-This implies that, for a particular struct
+The validity bitmap for the struct
-array slot, the validity bitmap for the struct array might indicate a null
+array might indicate a null when one or more of its child arrays has
-when one or more of its child arrays has a non-null value in their corresponding
+a non-null value in its corresponding slot; or conversely, a child
-slot; or conversely, a child array might have a null in its validity bitmap
+array might have a null in its validity bitmap while the struct array's
-while the struct array's validity bitmap shows a non-null value.
+validity bitmap shows a non-null value.

-Therefore, to know whether a particular child entry is null, one must
+Therefore, to know whether a particular child entry is valid, one must
 take the logical AND of the corresponding bits in the two validity bitmaps
 (the struct array's and the child array's).